jbresearch/cr2_scripts/README.md

 # Prerequisites

 The scripts are written in python, as far as possible in a platform-indepedent way.
-However, they have only been tested on a 64-bit Ubuntu 14.04 LTS system.
+However, they have only been tested on 64-bit Ubuntu 14.04 and 16.04 LTS systems.
 To use this software you need the following installed on your system (Ubuntu package names given in parentheses):